-In addition to configuring a bonded interface in SMC IS, you must configure the ports on the switch so that they use either static trunking or 802.3ad dynamic trunking.
+In addition to configuring a bonded interface in the Management Center, you must configure the ports on the switch so that they use either static trunking or 802.3ad dynamic trunking.
 For more information, refer to the user manual for your switch.